briansingh/briansingh.github.io/containerization crash course.md

 ![vsc_docker_webapp](./images/vsc_docker_webapp.JPG)

 9) Notice that the container is running.
 Right-click on the container and select the Open in Brower option.
-You should now see your application web page at address: http://localhost:86/.
+You should now see your application web page at the address: http://localhost:86/.
 That `86` is from your `docker-compose.yml` where you specify the external port to expose the stuff running inside the container.
 The `80` is the default http port that web applications use and is termed the internal port that the container uses to *talk* to the application.

 ## Using a handful of Docker commands
 1) In the Terminal window.
 Run the following command